mrobinsn/go-rtorrent/README.md

 rTorrent XMLRPC Bindings for Go

 ## Installation
-To install the package run `go get github.com/michaeltrobinson/go-rtorrent`
+To install the package, run `go get github.com/michaeltrobinson/go-rtorrent`

 To use
-it in application import `"github.com/michaeltrobinson/go-rtorrent"`
+it in application, import `"github.com/michaeltrobinson/go-rtorrent/rtorrent"`

+To install the command line utility, run `go install "github.com/michaeltrobinson/go-rtorrent"`

 ## Library Usage